KylerBesher/dancepnt/site/content/rules-and-regulations.md

 * **HOW IT WORKS:** The PNT Top Title Solo entries will be judged during their regular solo performance, but will be entered into a separate awards category.
 * There is $35 fee in addition to solo fees to compete for Top Title
 * Only 3 solos per person can be entered into the title division.
-* Only the top 1st place in each age group and entry level will be awarded and all dance styles will be combined for the top title solo award.
+* Only the top 1st place in each age group and entry level will be awarded.
+All dance styles will be combined for the top title solo award.
-* The first place winner will be awarded a plaque, tiara, sweatshirt and $50 in PNT cash to be used at any PNT event through the following dance year.
+* The first place winner will be awarded a plaque, tiara or crown, t shirt, and $50 in PNT cash to be used at any PNT event through the following dance year.
 * **Title categories** are:

   * Mini Miss/Mr. Prestige